Photo by Zhang.

 What inspired this article topic was a recent project for a client in the Middle East.
 I noticed on the floor plan that there were two front doors and my hunch was that this might have to do with the client’s religion.

-Sure enough, this design of having two front doors on opposite sides […]
+Sure enough, this design of having two front doors on opposite sides of […]

 When I first started consulting in 1992, the only controversial discussions seemed to be about so-called traditional Feng Shui versus the New Age inventions, such as the BTB School which flourished in the 1990’s and with headquarters in Berkeley, California.
-And if I can begin with my metaphor, it has been pretty hard to […]
+This is where the founder of that […]

 After reading Bo Yang’s The Ugly Chinaman: And the Crisis in Chinese Culture, this book unintentionally gave me a new perspective on why some Feng Shui predictions or interpretations appear so dire.
-While the author never mentioned the words “Feng Shui” once in the essays, the subtext for me was very relevant to my […]
+While the author never mentioned the words “Feng Shui” once in the essays, the subtext […]